-In Washington D.C., electric bicycles prompted legislation as early as 2012.
+In Washington, D.C., electric bicycles prompted legislation as early as 2012.
 Electric bikers follow similar restrictions and possess similar advantages as e-scooter users.
-For example, e-bikes also carry no licensing or insurance requirements for users because they are classified as a pedaled device propelled by a motor.
+For example, e-bikes also carry no licensing or insurance requirements for users because they are classified as pedaled devices propelled by a motor.

 What Causes Different Types of Electric Scooter Accidents?

 E-scooters are considered relatively safe when used according to safety regulations and guidelines.
-By law, rental companies are required to provide an educational video guiding users to follow traffic laws, encourage helmet use, effectively use the device, and engage in legal parking.
-However, injuries and fatalities from e-scooter accidents are not uncommon and stem from both the usage errors and mechanical problems listed below.
+By law, rental companies must provide an educational video guiding users to follow traffic laws, encourage helmet use, effectively use the device, and engage in legal parking.
+However, injuries and fatalities from e-scooter accidents are not uncommon.
+They stem from both the usage errors and mechanical problems listed below.

 Improperly Parked Electric Scooters